-We will be holding an information session on the Postgraduate Diploma in Translation on Zoom on Tuesday, 16 and Saturday, 20 August 2022, which will be led by the Institute's Deputy Director of Education, Eimear Ní Chinnéide.
+We will be holding an information session on the Postgraduate Diploma in Translation on Zoom on Saturday 13 April 2024, Tuesday 6 August 2024 and Saturday 10 August 2024, which will be led by the Programme Chair of the Postgraduate Diploma in Translation, Éamonn Ó Dónall.

 During the session, you will be provided with an in-depth overview of the programme, the scholarships we offer and the employment opportunities available for course graduates.
 There will also be the opportunity to ask questions at the end of the session.

 The Postgraduate Diploma in Translation is suitable for those who work through Irish on a daily basis – teachers and journalists, for example.
 It is also beneficial for those who are interested in working as a translator, an administrator or a lawyer-linguist within the European Union or a state body in Ireland.

 The Diploma, which is at level 9 of the National Framework of Qualifications (www.nfq.ie) and is worth 60 ECTS credits, lasts a total of three semesters / sixteen months.
 This course is one of the most popular postgraduate Irish courses and 94% of graduates of the course indicated that they would be happy to recommend the program to their friends and colleagues.

 Places on the course are very limited and applicants are required to sit an entrance exam to secure a place.

 Level 9 NFQ Level 9: National Framework of Qualifications